-FDP_ACF.1 Security attribute based access control

-The attributes are all the operations related to the data stored in memories, which are the read, write and execute operations.
+FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in memories, which are the read , write and execute operations.
+Hierarchical to: No other components.
 FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.

-FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.

-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.

-Dependencies: FDP ACC.1 Subset access control

-FMT_MSA.3 Static attribute initialisation

-The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
+FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none .
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+EMT MCA 2 Static attribute initialization

-FMT_MSA.3 Static attribute initialisation
+FINIT_NISA.5 Static attribute initialisation Hierarchical to: No other components.
 FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
 FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.

-Dependencies: FMT_MSA.1 Management of security attributes

-FMT_SMR.1 Security roles
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles

-201 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:

-FMT_MSA.1 Management of security attributes

-FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.
+- 205 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below: - FMT_MSA.1 Management of security attributes - Hierarchical to: No other components. - FMT_MSA.1.1The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.

-Dependencies: [FDP_ACC.1 Subset access control or

-FDP_IFC.1 Subset information flow control]

-FMT_SMF.1 Specification of management functions

-FMT_SMR.1 Security roles

-202 The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:

-DEIOW.

-FMT_SMF.1 Specification of management functions

-FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.
+Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles The TOE shall meet the r below: requirement "Specification of management functions (FMT_SMF.1)" as specified FMT_SMF.1 Specification of management functions Hierarchical to: No other components FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU .
 Dependencies: No dependencies

-6.1.7 Cryptographic Support
+6.1.8 Cryptographic Support

-- 203 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 204 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (TDES) with 112bit or 168bit key size - Advanced Encryption Standard (AES) with 128 bit, 192bit and 256bit key size - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 4096-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Secure Hash Algorithm (SHA) (optional)
+- 207 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 208 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (TDES) with 112bit or 168bit key size - Advanced Encryption Standard (AES) with 128 bit, 192bit and 256bit key size - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 4096-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Secure Hash Algorithm (SHA) (optional)

-6.1.8 Triple-DES Operation
+6.1.9 Triple-DES Operation

-The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.
+209 The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.